felipeAraujo/coursera-getting-and-cleaning-data/Readme.md

 ## Files

-In order to the configurations below you'll need to set the working directory as the following directory
+In order to the configurations below you'll need to set the working directory as this current directory

 ```